Bronkoknorb/PyImageStream/README.md

 It will make the camera available under http://YOUR_HOST/cam1/

 To setup authentication and HTTPS please refer to the nginx documentation.
+If you have a domain name or are using a Dynamic DNS service, then you can get free HTTPS certificates from [letsencrypt](https://letsencrypt.org/).

 Alternatively you could also configure authentication and HTTPS for the internally used Python Tornado Web server.
 I haven't tried that yet, but the Tornado Web server documentation should help with that.